 With 15 miles of multi-use trails for hiking, biking, and horseback riding, as well as a full-service canoe livery within the park, James River State Park has an outdoor adventure in store for every kind of visitor.
-Hikers and bikers will enjoy following the trails up to Tye River Overlook, visitors with horses will appreciate the bridle trails and horse stalls, and paddlers will enjoy floating down an eight-mile stretch of the James River.
-Anglers will enjoy fishing in the river and in the park’s three freshwater ponds, while history buffs will revel in the area’s historical significance: Monacan Indians, the earliest known settlers in the area, relied on the James River for fishing, hunting, and travel, while colonists in the 17th and 18th centuries used a flat-bottomed boat known as the bateau for travel and shipping along the river.
-Visitors can check out a replica of the bateau in the park’s visitor center.
+Hikers and bikers will enjoy following the trails up to Tye River Overlook, visitors with horses will appreciate the bridle trails and horse stalls, and paddlers can relax as they float down an eight-mile stretch of the James River.
+Anglers can enjoy fishing in the river and the park’s three freshwater ponds, while history buffs will revel in the area’s historical significance: Monacan Indians, the earliest known settlers in the area, relied on the James River for fishing, hunting, and travel, while colonists in the 17th and 18th centuries used a flat-bottomed boat known as the bateau for travel and shipping along the river.
+Visitors can check out a replica of the bateau in the park’s Visitor Center.

 The park offers 40 RV sites spread across two campgrounds, available from early March to early December.
-The park is open year-round, but visitors hoping to take advantage of the boating opportunities available along the James River should plan to visit the park during the warmer months from late April to late October.
+The park is open year-round, but campers hoping to take advantage of the boating opportunities available along the James River should plan to visit the park during the warmer months, from late April to late October.

-James River State Park is a fairly remote destination, at about 20 miles from the nearest towns of Appomattox and Amherst.
-This remoteness pays off in the form of stunning views and unparalleled adventure, but visitors should be prepared for narrow roads as they near the park on Routes 605 and 606.
+James River State Park is a fairly remote destination, 20 miles from the nearest towns of Appomattox and Amherst.
+The isolation pays off in the form of stunning views and unparalleled adventure, but visitors should be prepared for narrow roads as they near the park on SR-605 and SR-606.
 The park itself has a camp store and gift shop, but visitors in need of more supplies can visit the country store in Bent Creek about seven miles south of the park, or head out to the nearest grocery stores and restaurants in Appomattox and Amherst.